openpaygo/metrics/API Specs.md

 ### Server Response

+The server MUST support all of the security modes possible for device requests.
+Devices might use different security mode based on their limitations and use cases, but servers should always be able to verify the auth provided by the device as server do not have such limitations.

-To keep the workload of the device light, the server response is not authentified if it contains only OpenPAYGO Tokens (as they are themselves secured).
-For other answer payloads a SipHash-2-4 of "answer data" with the device secret key is done and stored as "auth" or "a" in payload root of the answer.
+To keep the workload of the device light, the server response does not need to be  authentified if it contains only OpenPAYGO Tokens (as they are themselves secured).
+For other answer payloads a SipHash-2-4 of the "answer data" with the device secret key is done and stored as "auth" or "a" in payload root of the answer.

 ## Data Structures

-### Main Object
+### Device Request Object

 **Description:** This is the main object when sending Device Data, it contains information about the device current state and historical data.
 It can also optionally contain information about the data format, such as detailed descriptions of the variables.
+The maximum size of a Device Request object should be 4096 KB, if there is more content to be sent, it can be split in several objects.

 <table>